j0807s/j0807s.github.io/_projects/2_project.md

 ### 2. Problems & Observations

-* Even though EQC framework utilized multiple real quantum devices, it used a quantum simulator to calculate the loss value during training.
-Thus, EQC is not scalable.

 * While a typical ensemble training needs results from all the devices at every epoch, which is slow due to another accesses to all the quantum machines.

 * Also, the performance of VQA varies depending on dynamically changing machine noise.